I am so excited to finally share this Jamaican curry goat recipe with you. Goat meat marinade in

 The taste of this coconut rice is the perfect marriage with the taste of curry goat.

-I personally love hard food with curry goat, boiled green banana crushed in the spicy curry sauce makes my mouth water just thinking bout it.
+I love hard food with curry goat, boiled green banana crushed in the spicy curry sauce makes my mouth water just thinking about it.

-Another favourite of mine is roasted breadfruit it is a must-try!
+Another favourite of mine is roasted breadfruit.
+It is definitely a must-try!